Health Information Management

 B.S. in Health Information Management

-This is a joint degree program with the University of Medicine and Dentistry of New Jersey (UMDNJ).
-Upon successful completion of the coursework at Georgian Court University and UMDNJ, the student is awarded the B.S. in Health Information Management degree jointly.
-UMDNJ’s Health Information Management Program is fully accredited by the Commission on Accreditation of Health Informatics and Information Management Education Programs (CAHIIM).
+This is a joint degree program with Rutgers University's School of Health Related Professions.
+Upon successful completion of the coursework at Georgian Court University and Rutgers University, the student is awarded the B.S. in Health Information Management degree jointly.
+Rutgers’ Health Information Management Program is fully accredited by the Commission on Accreditation of Health Informatics and Information Management Education Programs (CAHIIM).
 Upon completion of course requirements, the graduate is eligible to apply to write the national registry exam.
 A passing grade on the examination establishes the graduate as a Registered Health Information Administrator (RHIA).

 Dr. Michael Gross, Program Advisor